apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 Caveats
 ~~~~~~~

 #. ``\xff\xff/metrics/health/`` These keys may return data that's several seconds old, and the data may not be available for a brief period during recovery.
-This will be indicated by the keys briefly not being present when read.
-Clients should be prepared for these keys to be absent.
+This will be indicated by the keys being absent.

 Performance considerations
 ==========================